ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

   * **Build script** - This builder type can be any valid build script.
 By default, this builder type is set to 'ant'.
   * **Working directory** - Specifies the directory where the script is run.
   * **Build archive directory** - Specifies the directory that contains the job's output to be archived for use by a subsequent stage.
-  * **Enable test report** - Select this check box to specify that the build job runs tests that produce result files in JUnit XML format.
+  * **Enable test report** - Select this checkbox to specify that the build job runs tests that produce result files in JUnit XML format.
 A report based on the result files is displayed on the Tests tab of the Job Results page.
 If any tests failed, the job is marked as failed.
-  * **Enable code coverage report** - Select this check box to show more fields that you can use for the code coverage report.
+  * **Enable code coverage report** - Select this checkbox to show more fields that you can use for the code coverage report.
 You can specify the Coverage runner (such as Istanbul, JaCoCo, ore Cobertura), the location of the Coverage result file, and the Coverage result directory, relative to the Working directory.
 * **Container Registry**
 * **Gradle (Artifactory, Nexus, or SonarQube)**
 * **Grunt**